Homesteading Family Logo

 First of all, anytime you’re making something from scratch at home, the flavor is always better than the store-bought version.

-This goes for my homemade onion powder, homemade celery salthomemade bread, fermented mayo, fermented ketchup, homemade mustard, pumpkin puree, and even homemade brownies (especially homemade fudgy sourdough brownies!).
+This goes for my homemade garlic & herb seasoning, homemade celery salthomemade bread, fermented mayo, fermented ketchup, homemade mustard, pumpkin puree, and even homemade brownies (especially homemade fudgy sourdough brownies!).
 And this homemade garlic salt is no exception!

 Why I Love This Recipe